osuAkatsuki/bancho.py/README.md

 ## Requirements

 - Some know-how with Linux (tested on Ubuntu 18.04), python, and general-programming knowledge.
 - An osu! account (or more specifically, an osu! api key).
-This is technically optional, but is required for full feature-set.
+This is technically optional, but is required for full usage.
 - An SSL Certificate for c(e4-6).ppy.sh (such as [this](https://github.com/osuthailand/ainu-certificate)).

 ## Setup